PurdueCS190-FALL2014/lab1/README.md

 2. Copy the Clone URL under the HTTPS clone URL label (right side of page).

-3. In your home directory, type the terminal command, replacing <GitHub Clone URL> with the URL that you copied.
+3. Open up terminal and type command, replacing <GitHub Clone URL> with the URL that you copied.

     ```bash
+    mkdir ~/cs190
-    git clone <GitHub Clone URL> ~/cs190lab1
+    git clone <GitHub Clone URL> ~/cs190/lab1
     ```

-4. Open the syllabus!
+    > Note: In this course, whenever you see `<your school>` that means that you should replace everything inside of and including the carets.
+So `echo <your school> is awesome` would become `echo Purdue is awesome`

+4. View the syllabus!
+To do this, just open this folder (~/cs190/lab1) in the file navigator and double click on `syllabus.html`

 ## Piazza ##